 The Output Picture menus are used to configure parameters associated with the output picture.
 The chart below shows the items available in the Output Picture menu.
-Sections 6.4.1 to 6.10.1 give detailed information about each of the menu items.
+Sections 6.4.1 to 6.10.4 give detailed information about each of the menu items.

-Aspect Ratio

-Loss of Video

-Panel Colours

-Selects the aspect ratio of the output picture.

-Selects the action to take when the input video is missing.

-Sets the colour of the letterbox panels.
+Aspect Ratio Selects the aspect ratio of the output picture.
+Loss of Video Selects the action to take when the input video is missing Panel Colours Sets the colour of the letterbox panels.
+Mon NTSC Setup Pedestal Sets whether the NTSC setup pedestal will be on the Monitor Analog output Monitor CC Enable/Disable Sets whether captions will decoded and displayed on the Monitor Analog Output.
+(7712HDC-SN-EAES4 version only)